-You’ve probably have come across a lot of hair products lately that are infused with shea butter.
-Shea butter, a natural conditioner for hair also great for use on skin, has quickly become a buzzword over the years.
-Many women are using shea butter for hair to protect and nourish their strands.
+You’ve probably come across many hair products lately that are infused with shea butter.
+Shea butter deep conditioner for hair, also great for use on skin, has quickly become a buzzword over the years.
+Many women use shea butter for hair to protect and nourish their strands.

 Shea Butter for Hair: How to Use It and Why

 Shea butter is known for being a natural conditioner for hair.
-The substance has the ability to deeply moisturize your locks.
-This is nothing new: For years women have used shea butter to care for their hair, especially women in Africa where the shea butter nut is derived.
+The substance can deeply moisturize your locks.
+This is nothing new: For years, women have used shea butter to care for their hair, especially women in Africa, where the shea butter nut is derived.

 Using shea butter as a deep conditioner

 Now it may seem that all you have to do is apply a chunk of shea butter onto your hair to create your hair moisturizer, but there’s an easier way to utilize the product.
 Shea butter is solid at room temperature.
-Either put a chunk of shea butter in a bowl and into your microwave to melt it, or melt it in a pot over your stove.
-Allow the shea butter to cool for a bit before applying it to your hair to avoid any scalding.
+Put a chunk of shea butter in a bowl and into your microwave to melt it or in a pot over your stove.
+Allow the shea butter to cool before applying it to your hair to avoid scalding.

 Shea butter for hair products

-Alternatively, you can just use a hair product that is infused with shea butter.
+Alternatively, you can just use a hair product infused with shea butter.
 Our favorite one to use is Suave Professionals Almond+Shea Butter Moisturizing Shampoo and Conditioner.
-This moisturizing wash and care system is infused with almond and shea butter, which are both known for their rich emollient properties.
+This moisturizing wash and care system is infused with almond and shea butter, both known for their rich emollient properties.
 The formula found in this system replenishes moisture in the strand, leaving it feeling nourished and hydrated.
-If you want a deeper treatment, you can try Suave Professionals Moisture Mask with Almond+Shea Butter.
+If you want a deeper treatment, you can try Suave Professionals Coconut Milk Infusion Intense Moisture Mask.
 This moisture mask is ideal for people with very dry hair, as it deeply replenishes hair with moisture.

 Shea butter as a heat protectant

 We spoke about natural heat protectants in oil form that we love to use.
 You can also use shea butter as a heat protectant on your hair.
-Since it’s pretty heavy, all you need is about a dime-sized amount, or even smaller.
+Since it’s pretty heavy, you only need about a dime-sized amount or even smaller.
 Apply it all over your hair before using your heat styling tools to provide your hair with protection from heat.